bochen-sysnet/bochen-sysnet.github.io/_pages/resources.md

 - **<a href="https://github.com/Fyusion/LLFF">Forward-facing scenes</a>**  Commonly used for light field and NeRF-based reconstructions.

 - **<a href="https://jonbarron.info/mipnerf360/">Unbounded 360-degree outdoor scenes</a>**  Outdoor 360-degree scenes for NeRF training in unbounded environments.

+- **<a href="https://github.com/tobias-kirschstein/nersemble-data">NeRSemble Dataset</a>**  The NeRSemble Dataset is a large-scale multi-view video dataset of facial performances.

 - **<a href="https://github.com/aoliao12138/ReRF_Dataset">ReRF</a>**  Three multi-view videos for kpop, box, and sing scenarios.